mariusmichusch/blockpage/README.md

 # blockpage
-Convenient Office made by blocks and bricks
+Convenient Office Prototype made by blocks and bricks Coded in assistance with AI